Is Porto safe to visit? A comprehensive safety guide

 Top petty crimes and scams in Porto affecting tourists

 Petty crimes and scams are common, regardless of where you go.
-Even a safe destination like Porto isn’t safe from frauds and petty thieves waiting for a perfect opportunity to steal from you.
+Even a safe destination like Porto there can be petty thieves and potential scams.
 Here are some of the most common offenses you should look out for and ways to protect yourself and your belongings:

 Street vendor scams